MonoKAN: Certified Monotonic Kolmogorov-Arnold Network: Introduction

 Therefore, MonoKAN enhances the capability of the KAN framework by leveraging the intrinsic properties of cubic Hermite splines to achieve certified partial monotonicity.
 Consequently, the proposed MonoKAN architecture is able to encompass both the enhanced interpretability that the KAN architecture presents with certified partial monotonicity.
 To the authors’ knowledge, this is the first time that a monotonic approach for a KAN has been proposed.

 The paper is structured as follows: Section \ref{sec:kan_networks} presents the KAN methodology that will be later used in Section \ref{sec:monokan} as the base to generate certified partial monotonic KANs.
 Besides, in Section \ref{sec:experiments}, the experiments and corresponding results are detailed, demonstrating that the proposed approach surpasses the state-of-the-art methods in the majority of the experiments.
+Moreover, in Section \ref{sec:computational_implementation_details}, the computational complexity of the proposed method and the comparison with the state-of-the-art models is presented.
 Lastly, the main contributions are summarized in Section \ref{sec:conclusion}.
 Moreover, the code of the proposed algorithm and the results are available at \href{https://github.com/alejandropolo/MonoKAN}{\url{https://github.com/alejandropolo/MonoKAN}}